 To take the Adventure Diver course, you must be

-- An Open Water Diver or Junior Open Water Diver certification (or qualifying certification from another organization)
+- A PADI Open Water Diver or Junior Open Water Diver certification (or qualifying certification from another organization)

-- Minimum age: 15 years old (10 years old for Junior Adventure Diver)
+- Minimum age: 15 years old (10 years old for PADI Junior Adventure Diver)

 Your Next Adventure

-Adventure Dives can also count towards Specialty Diver certifications.
-For example, if you liked your Night Adventure Dive so much that you wanted to take a complete Night Diver Specialty course, your Night Adventure Dive can count as the first dive of that specialty.
+PADI Adventure Dives can also count towards PADI Specialty Diver certifications.
+For example, if you liked your Night Adventure Dive so much that you wanted to take a complete PADI Night Diver Specialty course, your Night Adventure Dive can count as the first dive of that specialty.